 Even if you're not the superstitious type, this one just makes sense.
 After all, who wants to gaze into the eyes of the dead?

-9: Birds and Death
+9. Birds and Death

-8: Hold Your Breath
+8. Hold Your Breath

 When you're driving or walking past a graveyard, do you hold your breath the entire time, just in case?
 Superstition has it that the souls of the dead are in no hurry to pass on once their mortal remains are safely buried below the ground.
 Instead, these spirits hang around the cemetery, just waiting for a chance to rejoin the living.
-Something as simple as taking a breath in close proximity to a graveyard could draw a restless spirit into your body, forcing you to share your space or even dooming you to death.
+Something as simple as taking a breath in close proximity to a graveyard could draw a restless spirit into your body, forcing you to share your space or even leading to your own death.

 Expectant moms are supposed to take this even further, not only holding their breath past cemeteries, but also whistling as a hearse passes [source: Franklin].
-The whistling forces breathe out, preventing a lost spirit from taking up residence in her womb.
+The whistling forces breathe out, preventing a lost or evil spirit from taking up residence in her womb.

-7: Thunder Rolls
+7. Thunder Rolls

 Attending a funeral is hard enough without wondering how the deceased will fare in the afterlife.
 To bring comfort and ease the grief during these difficult times, people have looked to the skies for confirmation that a beloved friend or family member has reaches the pearly gates.
 The rumble of thunder following a funeral has long been accepted as a sign that the deceased was accepted into heaven [source: Roud].
 While rain during a service or burial may make a sad day even gloomier, it too is a good omen that the deceased is heaven-bound [source: Friends of Oak Grove Cemetery].

 Of course, superstitions can go both ways, and interpretation of the weather at a funeral is no exception.
 While thunder after the service is good news, rolling thunder during the funeral itself serves as a signal that the deceased is heading to a decidedly unpleasant place.